cploaie2000/DIMS/README.md

 Due to:
 	- obfuscating the code your antivirus might complain about the executable ( it happened when using the application on one of my working laptops ) and introduced an message that for time being was not addressed because the message appears only if we launch the obfuscated code and not the normal code.
 	- by default the application connection string when connecting to SQL Server is not using Encrypt and TrustServerCertificate  options test it against sql server which don't require encryption.
 I am thinking how to implement the addition of those parameters in case the target SQL Server requires encryption.
+	- play and try built in SQL Server Stored procedures when testing the tool

 Presentation videos / linkedin posts throughout the years
 	- https://www.youtube.com/@catalinploaiecataploaie4862